|

 Uddren Zom Hindu Kush Rang

-Introduction to Udren Zom
+Udren Zom Hindukush

 Udren Zom (7,140 m) is one of the highest mountains in the Hindu Kush range, located in Khyber Pakhtunkhwa, Pakistan.
 It stands as an iconic Himalayan-edge peak, recognized for its dramatic elevation and prominence of over 1,600 m — ranking it among the world’s most significant mountains outside the central Himalayan and Karakoram systems.